 I first ran into this block of fascinating architecture on my way to Le Centquatre (check the article), a popular cultural centre located in the north of Paris.
 The gigantic flat blocks are the very opposite of what Paris’ touristic image stands for, and perhaps that adds to the fascination.

-The so called Orgues de Flandre (organs of Flanders, referring to the avenue de Flandre) are four residential towers that in total contain 1,950 apartments.
+The so called Orgues de Flandre (organs of Flanders, referring to the avenue de Flandre on which they are located) are four residential towers that in total contain 1,950 apartments.
 The largest tower measures 118 meters and is certainly not Paris’ highest building, but nonetheless one of the most intimidating that I have seen so far.

 Built in the 1970s out of the drawings of a German architect, they were a counter reaction to the uniformity of the Parisian architecture at the time.
 Like many of the large scale, low-cost housing projects, the Orgues de Flandre did not necessarily have a good reputation, but the buildings seem in rather good shape today after a big renovation project of three years, finished in 2012.